-- A. The parties agree that the City has the right to use a variety of shift schedules for full-time Employees, including 7.5 or 8 hour shifts. - B. The parties agree that an Employee's workweek may from time to time change to accommodate training schedules or special work projects. - C. If an Employee's work schedule is changed pursuant to §21.02(B), the City will notify affected Employees 48 clock hours before the change takes place.
-If the City does not observe the 48-hour notice rule, the affected Employee will be paid a premium for any hours worked during the notice period. - D. Employees working in 911 emergency dispatch at the Police Department may, if mutually agreed upon by the Employee and the City, be assigned to work a twelve (12) hour shift.
+- A. The Parties agree that the City has the right to use a variety of shift schedules, including 8-, 10-, or 12-hour shifts. - B. The Parties agree that an Employee's workweek may from time to time change to accommodate training schedules or special work projects. - C. If an Employee's work schedule is changed pursuant to §21.02(B), the City will notify affected Employees 48 clock hours before the change takes place.
+If the City does not observe this 48-hour notice rule, the affected Employee will be paid a premium for any hours worked during the notice period.